digital-work-lab/handbook/docs/20-research/29-publications.md

  <p>Paré, G., <b>Wagner, G.</b>, and Prester, J. "How to develop and frame impactful review articles: Key recommendations".
 Journal of Decision Systems, accepted for publication.</p>
  <p><b>Wagner, G.</b>, Raymond, L, and Paré, G. "Understanding prospective physicians’ intention to use artificial intelligence in their future medical practice: A configurational analysis".
 JMIR Medical Education, 9, e45631.</p>
  <p>Morquin, D., Ologeanu-Taddei, R., Paré, G., and <b>Wagner, G.</b> "Design and Evaluation of a Method to Solve Organization-Enterprise System Misfits in the Post-Implementation Phase: An Action Research".
 Information Systems Journal, 33(5), 1–34.</p>
- <p>Prester, J. and <b>Wagner, G.</b> "Contracting Decisions on Digital Markets for Knowledge Work Services: A Qualitative Systematic Review," in Proceedings of the 42nd International Conference on Information Systems (ICIS 2021), Austin, Texas.</p>
 </div>

 ## 2022